strubell/11-767/labs/01_pytorch_ffnns.md

 Varying the input size
 ----
-Now, try varying the input size (input resolution) of your model.
+Now, try varying the input size (input resolution) of your base model.
 - For vision, you can do this by *downsampling* the input.
 You can find a list of transformations [here](https://pytorch.org/vision/stable/transforms.html).
 - For language, you can do this by reducing the vocabulary size.